-We draw attention to note (22) to the accompanying consolidated financial statements.
-According to the power purchases agreement between the Company's subsidiary being Gaza Power Generating Company (GPGC) and Palestinian National Authority (PNA), PNA has agreed to exempt GPGC and its shareholders (with respect to dividends and earnings from the subsidiaries), for the term of the agreement for 20 years including any extensions thereof, from all Palestinian taxes.

-As of the date of these consolidated financial statements, neither the Company nor its subsidiary obtained a tax settlement from the tax authorities for the period from inception in 1999 until 2015.
+We draw attention to note (24) to the accompanying consolidated financial statements, the Palestinian National Authority has agreed to exempt GPGC and its shareholders (with respect to dividends and earnings from the subsidiaries), for the term of the agreement for 20 years including any extensions thereof, from all Palestinian taxes.
+As of the date of these consolidated financial statements, neither the Company nor its subsidiary obtained a tax settlement from the tax authorities for the period from inception in 1999 until 2016.
 Our opinion is not modified in respect of this matter.